queueit/ios-webui-sdk/README.md

     @catch (NSException *exception)
     {
         if ([exception reason] == [self.engine errorTypeEnumToString:NetworkUnavailable]) {
-            //thrown when QueueIT detects no internet connectivity } else if ([exception reason] == [self.engine errorTypeEnumToString:RequestAlreadyInProgress]) {
+            // Thrown when Queue-It detects no internet connectivity } else if ([exception reason] == [self.engine errorTypeEnumToString:RequestAlreadyInProgress]) {
-            //thrown when request to QueueIT has already been made and currently in progress.
+            // Thrown when request to Queue-It has already been made and currently in progress.
 In general you can ignore this.
         }
     }
 }

--(void) notifyYourTurn: (QueuePassedInfo*) queuePassedInfo { //callback for engine.queuePassedDelegate
+-(void) notifyYourTurn: (QueuePassedInfo*) queuePassedInfo {
+    // Callback for engine.queuePassedDelegate
     NSLog(@"You have been through the queue");
     NSLog(@"QUEUE TOKEN: %@", queuePassedInfo.queueitToken);
 }

--(void) notifyQueueViewWillOpen { //callback for engine.queueViewWillOpenDelegate
+-(void) notifyQueueViewWillOpen {
+    // Callback for engine.queueViewWillOpenDelegate
     NSLog(@"Queue will open");
 }

--(void) notifyQueueDisabled { //callback for engine.queueDisabledDelegate
+-(void) notifyQueueDisabled {
+    // Callback for engine.queueDisabledDelegate
     NSLog(@"Queue is disabled");
 }

--(void) notifyQueueITUnavailable: (NSString*) errorMessage { //callback for engine.queueITUnavailableDelegate
+-(void) notifyQueueITUnavailable: (NSString*) errorMessage {
+    // Callback for engine.queueITUnavailableDelegate
     NSLog(@"QueueIT is currently unavailable");
 }

 -(void) notifyUserExited {
+    // Callback for engine.queueUserExitedDelegate
     NSLog(@"User has left the queue");
 }
 ```